Facebook Helps Create Shareable Blog Content

 Do you want to create blog content that your readers feel compelled to share?
-Have you tried to find content on Facebook that will appeal to your blog’s readers?
-The article below will show you four methods of finding the content ideas that your audience will want to share and talk about.
+Have you tried to find content on Facebook that appeals to your blog’s readers?
+Below, we show you four methods of finding the content ideas that your audience wants to share and talk about.

-1. Seek Audience Input and monitor Engagement Feedback:
+1. Seek Audience Input & Monitor Engagement Feedback

 At some point, every blogger has had trouble finding ideas for new content.
-You may be able to come up with a few topics, but that is not good enough; you want to create something that your audience will want to read.
+You may be able to come up with a few topics, but that is not good enough.
+You want to create something that your audience wants to read.

 Search strings may be used to help you find:

 - Which pages your male or female fans like

 - Fans shared by your page and another page